katsana/katsana-sdk-ios/README.md

 # katsana-sdk-ios
-KatsanaSDK is a framework for iOS/macOS to access data from Katsana platform.
+KatsanaSDK is a framework for accessing data from Katsana platform using iOS/macOS app.

 ## Installation